oktadev/okta-blog/_source/_posts/2023-07-31-workflows-workshop.md

 2. For the **Subject** field, enter **Todo Report**
 3. For the **Body** field, connect the output field from the **Compose** card to the **Body** field in **Send Email** card
 4. All other fields are optional
-5. Let’s test the **Send Email** card.
+5. Let's test the **Send Email** card.
 Click the ▶️ button on the card.
 You only need to enter the **Body** field.
 All other fields will carry the information you entered.
 Enter any text and click the **Test** button.
 Now check your email.

 The flow should look like this: